ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 18: June 19, Friday
+**Today's Progress**: start CreateAircraft.sol and NFT considerations for FAA aircraft registry token, SafeMath

+**Thoughts**: need to hone in on exact params and data types for the Aircraft ER721-- initially based on FAA registry attributes (i.e. no engines).
+Project is starting to take shape: escrow dApp that takes inputs of aircraft details, AdvanceRequirement satisfaction, and external data from oracles

 ### Day 17: June 18, Thursday
 **Today's Progress**: Continue ERC721 portions of cryptozombies and map out intended NFT details